okffi/avohoito/README.md

 ### Web analytics

-We use Mamoto (formerly Piwik) for http analytics.
+We use Mamoto (formerly Piwik) for http analytics on some of our sites.
+Analytics needs to be enabled separately for each site where analytics are needed..
 The analytics run in https://www.okf.fi/analytics/

 To get an account, contact sysadmins or an existing Mamoto superuser.